Panic disorder: Alcohol and sedatives

 Approximately 10% of patients will experience notable protracted withdrawal symptoms, which can include panic disorder, after discontinuation of benzodiazepines.
 Protracted withdrawal symptoms tend to resemble those seen during the first couple of months of withdrawal but usually are of a subacute level of severity compared to the symptoms seen during the first 2 or 3 months of withdrawal.
 It is not known definitively whether such symptoms persisting long after withdrawal are related to true pharmacological withdrawal or whether they are due to structural neuronal damage as a result of chronic use of benzodiazepines or withdrawal.
-Nevertheless, such symptoms do typically lessen as the months and years go by eventually disappearing altogether.
+Nevertheless, such symptoms do typically lessen as the months and years go by, eventually disappearing altogether.

-A significant proportion of patients attending mental health services for conditions including anxiety disorders such as panic disorder or social phobia have developed these conditions as a result of recreational alcohol or sedative use.
+A significant proportion of patients attending mental health services for conditions including anxiety disorders, such as panic disorder or social phobia, have developed these conditions as a result of recreational alcohol or sedative use.
 Anxiety may pre-exist alcohol or sedative dependence, which then acts to perpetuate or worsen the underlying anxiety disorder.
-Someone experiencing the toxic effects of recreational alcohol use or chronic sedative use will not benefit from other therapies or medications for underlying psychiatric conditions as they do not address the root cause of the symptoms.
+Someone experiencing the toxic effects of recreational alcohol use or chronic sedative use will not benefit from other therapies or medications for underlying psychiatric conditions, as they do not address the root cause of the symptoms.
 Recovery from sedative symptoms may temporarily worsen during alcohol withdrawal or benzodiazepine withdrawal.

 Genetic Hypotheses

 Genetic vulnerability to panic disorder remains a gray area.
 However, some researchers have found strong causative links.
-In general, neurochemical dysfunction plays the most prominent role in genetic cause for panic disorder.
+In general, neurochemical dysfunction plays the most prominent role in the genetic cause of panic disorder.
 This can be seen in factors such as autonomic imbalances, decreased GABA-ergic tone, increased adenosine receptor function, increased cortisol levels, and disturbances in other hormones and/or neurotransmitters (e.g., norepinephrine).
 Some studies have looked at theories suggesting a chronic state of hyperventilation and other carbon dioxide receptor hypersensitivity could represent genetic causes for panic disorder.
 Differing proposed causes look at chromosomal regions 13q, 14q, 22q, and 4q31-q34 as possible associations to heritability.